 The mysql node template is related to the db_server node template (of type tosca.nodes.Compute) via the requirements section to indicate where MySQL is to be installed.
 In the TOSCA metamodel, nodes get related to each other when one node has a requirement against some feature provided by another node.
 What kinds of requirements exist is defined by the respective node type.
 In case of MySQL, which is software that needs to be installed or hosted on a compute resource, the underlying node type named DBMS has a predefined requirement called host, which needs to be fulfilled by pointing to a node template of type tosca.nodes.Compute.

-The logical relationship between the mysql node and its host db server node would appear as follows:
+164 The logical relationship between the mysql node and its host db_server node would appear as follows:

 Within the requirements section, all entries simple entries are a map which contains the symbolic name of a requirement definition as the key and the identifier of the fulfilling node as the value.
 The value is essentially the symbolic name of the other node template; specifically, or the example above, the host requirement is fulfilled by referencing the db_server node template.
-The underlying TOSCA DBMS node type already defines a complete requirement definition for the host requirement of type Container and assures that a HostedOn TOSCA relationship will automatically be created and will only allow a valid target host node is of type Compute.
-This approach allows the template author to simply provide the name of a valid Compute node (i.e., db_server) as the value for the mysql node's host requirement and not worry about defining anything more complex if they do not want to.
+The underlying TOSCA DBMS node type already defines a complete requirement definition for the host requirement of type Container and assures that a HostedOn TOSCA relationship will automatically be created and will only allow a valid assures that a HostedOn TOSCA relationship will automatically be created and will only allow a valid target host node is of type Compute.
+This approach allows the template author to simply provide the

+172 name of a valid Compute node (i.e., db server) as the value for the mysql node's host requirement and

+174 not worry about defining anything more complex if they do not want to.

-2.3 Overriding behavior of predefined node types
+175 2.3 Overriding behavior of predefined node types

 Node types in TOSCA have associated implementations that provide the automation (e.g. in the form of scripts such as Bash, Chef or Python) for the normative lifecycle operations of a node.
-For example, the node type implementation for a MySQL database would associate scripts to TOSCA node operations like configure, start, or stop to manage the state of MySQL at runtime.
+For example, the node type implementation for a MySQL database would associate scripts to TOSCA node operations like

+179 configure, start, or stop to manage the state of MySQL at runtime.

-Many node types may already come with a set of operational scripts that contain basic commands that can manage the state of that specific node.
-If it is desired, template authors can provide a custom script for one or more of the operation defined by a node type in their node template which will override the default implementation in the type.
-The following example shows a mysql node template where the template author provides their own configure script:
+180 Many node types may already come with a set of operational scripts that contain basic commands that default implementation in the type.
+The following example shows a mysql node template where the